 Authority responsible for the implementation of the strategy

-The measures described above, implemented by the Department for Youth Policies and the Universal Civil Service and by the Ministry for Cultural Heritage and Activities and Tourism (MiBACT), are updated annually through the adoption of the respective planning documents, which indicate the objectives, actions and funding aimed at supporting and promoting youth creativity and culture.
+The measures described above, implemented by the Department for Youth Policies and the Universal Civic Service and by the Ministry for Cultural Heritage and Activities and Tourism (MIC), are updated annually through the adoption of the respective planning documents, which indicate the objectives, actions and funding aimed at supporting and promoting youth creativity and culture.